 The TAC will participate as students during the training simulation.

-The TAC would like to see how the candidate responds in the moment, as if responding to students who have questions along the way during a presentation of a topic during a CSM course.
-The training simulation is intended to be impromptu and a means to evaluate and assess the candidate’s presentation, implementation/method, classroom management, and student engagement skills.
+The TAC would like to see how the candidate responds in the moment, as if responding to students who have questions along the way during a typical CSM course.
+The training simulation is intended to be impromptu and a means to evaluate and assess the candidate’s presentation, preparation, method(s), classroom management, and student engagement skills.

 Candidates are encouraged to use their own training style and to demonstrate to the TAC what the experience would be like as a student in their course.

 Candidates should utilize this timebox in the most constructive, advantageous way possible to allow the TAC to see their Scrum knowledge and training ability come to life.

-After completion of their training simulation timebox, the candidate will be asked to leave the room and use the time to reflect on their performance and provide a retro upon returning to the room.
+After completion of their training simulation timebox, the candidate will be asked to leave the room and use the time to reflect on their performance and provide a personal retrospective upon returning to the room.

-Each TAC member should use this time to individually evaluate the candidate’s performance against the CST Certification Standards and enter this information into the digital Candidate Scorecard.
+Each TAC member will use this time to individually evaluate the candidate’s performance against the CST Certification Standards.

-Once the Collective Scoring is tabulated, the resulting certification decision will be shared with the team and discussed.
+Once the candidate's scoring is tabulated, the resulting certification decision will be shared among the TAC and discussed.
 At this time the team will also discuss a few strengths and areas of growth to share with the candidate, as well as a re-interview date for the candidate (if the decision is a denial).